“Come see this snake!” summoned our guide, Kimberly, in great excitement. “It’s one of the most poisonous in Costa Rica.”

 Some of Costa Rica’s beautiful birds were harder to spot.
 But we did make out a broad-billed motmot trilling in the trees.

-It’s the reason many visitors go to the country – we saw some of the most interesting ones on this tour of the Arenal Hanging Bridges.
+Costa Rica ecotourism experiences are the reason many visitors go to the country; it boasts a remarkable variety of bird and wildlife species.
+We saw some of the most interesting ones on our tour of the Arenal Hanging Bridges.

 A guided tour of the Arenal Hanging Bridges

-- Tour company: We toured the Arenal Hanging Bridges with Jacamar Naturalist Tours.
-The tour was booked through our resort, Tabacon Thermal Resort & Spa.
+We toured the Mistico Arenal Hanging Bridges with Jacamar Naturalist Tours.
+The morning tour was booked through our resort, Tabacon Thermal Resort & Spa, and included roundtrip transportation (the actual amount of time spent at the Arenal Hanging Bridges was about 3 hours).

-Here’s a good pin for Pinterest :-).
+Here’s a good pin for your Costa Rica board:-).
 Just click on the image below…

 Thanks go to Jacamar Naturalist Tours and Tabacon Thermal Resort & Spa for setting up this tour of the Arenal Hanging Bridges for us!
 Our reporting as travel writers (who follow professional codes of ethics) is all our own, however.